thinkcompany/think_dev-standards/development-standards/css/README.md

 ### SMACSS

-We break CSS down into five types of categories:
+SMACSS is mostly a styleguide for how to best organize styles.
+We break CSS down into five categories:

 1. Base
 2. Layout